 Impairment losses are where a physical loss to the asset occurs.
 In comparison a revaluation loss is a reduction in market value of the asset.
-In 2022/23, the Council has recognised an impairment loss of £8k in relation to a property asset.
-The recoverable amount of the asset has been reduced to it's existing use value and the impairment loss has been charged to the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement during the year.
+In 2023/24 there was no impairment losses charged to the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement.
+In 2022/23, the Council recognised an impairment loss of £8k in relation to a property asset.
+The recoverable amount of the asset was reduced to it's existing use value and the impairment loss was charged to the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement during 2022/23.